| Roads Project |

 Don't be a victim ...
 LOCK YOUR CAR and LOCK YOUR HOUSE DOORS.

 A root cause of many car thefts is keys left in the car.
-Don't ever leave the key fob in the car -- don't make it easy for a thief.
+Never leave the key fob in the car -- don't make it easy for a thief.

-Calling 911 on your cell phone…..be aware of the limitations and how you can eliminate confustion
+Calling 911 on your cell phone…..be aware of the limitations and how you can eliminate confusion

-911 calls generally equate to an emergency, and prompt first responder dispatch time may be a matter of life or death.
+911 calls generally equate to an emergency, and prompt dispatch of first responders may be a matter of life or death.
 A 911 call from a landline pinpoints the call to a specific address, allowing prompt dispatch even if the caller cannot speak.
 However, a 911 call from a cell phone does NOT narrow your location to a specific address, which can significantly delay first responders.
 Technology improvements are in the works for cell phones to pinpoint locations in 911 situations similar to a landline, but those improvements aren’t in place today.

 A 911 call on a cell phone can only triangulate coordinates, which takes time, and results in only an approximate location.
 To minimize response time when calling from a cell phone: